An agile social media model built for speed, scale, and success

 The Challenge

-Google wanted to use its country-level social media handles in APAC to start building a more locally relevant presence for Gemini in the region.
-Sounds simple, but in fact, this brief came with multiple challenges:
+To gain an advantage in APAC, the world’s fastest growing digital region, Google wanted to use its country-level social media handles to start building a more locally relevant presence for Gemini.
+Sounds simple, but in fact, winning in APAC comes with multiple challenges:

-In organizations as big and complex as Google, every creative asset can have multiple approvers which leads to work being dragged out for weeks.
+In organizations as big and complex as Google, creative assets often have to go through multiple approvers and endless feedback loops which cause delays.

-Gemini was evolving rapidly, with new product launches becoming an almost weekly occurrence.
-Keeping pace required an agility the org didnβt yet have.
+Gemini is evolving rapidly, with new product launches becoming an almost weekly occurrence.
+Keeping pace required an agility the org didn’t yet have.

 Local markets ran their own country level Google social media handles, with several competing priorities (Search, Gemini, Pixel etc.), and each with their own agenda.